-It is recommended that airless spray pump ratios of 60:1 or greater should be used with a maximum of $1x \frac{3}{8}$ " diameter main line with $1 \times 2m \frac{1}{4}$ " diameter whip end.
-At ambient temperatures below 20°C (68°F), or where longer line lengths are required, a high volume pump, 70:1 or greater, with an inline heater is required to assist application.
+It is recommended that airless spray pump ratios of 60:1 or greater should be used.
+At ambient temperatures below 30°C (86°F) an in-line heater or hot twin feed unit is required to assist application.

 Tips should be the size stipulated on the product technical data sheet, or as agreed with the International Paint representative on site.
 Tips must not be in a worn condition.